ufidon/crypt/labs/lab03/README.md

 Get familiar with the source code for One-time pad cipher, complete the following tasks:

-* Use Linux commands and Python to read and write text files in binary mode
+* (8%) Use Linux commands and Python to read and write text files in binary mode
-* Use Linux commands and Python to demonstrate encryption and decryption on text file [GeneralMontgomerysDDaySpeech.txt](./data/GeneralMontgomerysDDaySpeech.txt) with One-time pad cipher in both module addition and bit xor algorithms.
+* (40%)Use Linux commands and Python to demonstrate encryption and decryption on text file [GeneralMontgomerysDDaySpeech.txt](./data/GeneralMontgomerysDDaySpeech.txt) with One-time pad cipher in both module addition(20%) and bit xor algorithms(20%).
-* Use Linux commands and Python to demonstrate encryption and decryption on _ONLY the DATA_ of image file !
+* (40%)Use Linux commands and Python to demonstrate encryption and decryption on _ONLY the DATA_ of image file !

 ![GeneralMontgomerysDDayPlan.jpg](./data/GeneralMontgomerysDDayPlan.jpg)

-with One-time pad cipher in both module addition and bit xor algorithms.
+with One-time pad cipher in both module addition(20%) and bit xor algorithms(20%).

 *Image processing*